vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ## Loading and creating the cart

-The `load` function will load your cart from the server or create a new one if it doesn't exist.
+The `load` method will load your cart from the server or create a new one if it doesn't exist.
 The `cart` object will be `null` until you load it.

 ```vue